The Dixie Hummingbirds: 1977–present

 James Davis retired In 1984, with Joe Williams (formerly of The Sons Of The Birds) replacing him.

 Beachy Thompson died on June 28, 1994.

 Guitarist Lyndon Baines Jones joined in 2000.

-Carlton Lewis III joined in the 2003, and then sometime after he left but then returned when Ira Tucker got ill.
+Carlton Lewis III joined in the 2003, and at some point later, he left only to return to the group when Ira Tucker got ill.

 In 2003, the Hummingbirds were the subject of an award-winning book about their 75-year career span, Great God A'Mighty!
 The Dixie Hummingbirds: Celebrating the Rise of Soul Gospel Music by Jerry Zolten.
 The book was favorably reviewed in The New York Times on February 26, 2003.
 In February 2008, the first feature-length documentary/concert film featuring the life and history of the Dixie Hummingbirds was released in commemoration of their 80 years as performers.
 The Dixie Hummingbirds: Eighty Years Young has been shown on the Gospel Music Channel and has played at numerous film festivals.
-Produced and directed by award-winning filmmaker Jeff Scheftel, and executive produced by University of Hawaii musicologist Jay Junker, the film is now available on DVD, featuring extensive interviews with Ira Tucker Sr., Abraham Rice, Cornell McKnight, Lyndon Jones, Willie Coleman, Torrey Nettles, and William Bright with archival footage, and following the current group as they perform in numerous venues and rehearse under Mr. Tucker's spirited guidance, in their hometown of Philadelphia, and across the vast landscape of America.
+Produced and directed by award-winning filmmaker Jeff Scheftel, and executive produced by University of Hawaiʻi musicologist Jay Junker, the film is now available on DVD, featuring extensive interviews with Ira Tucker Sr., Abraham Rice, Cornell McKnight, Lyndon Jones, Willie Coleman, Torrey Nettles, and William Bright with archival footage, and following the current group as they perform in numerous venues and rehearse under Mr. Tucker's spirited guidance, in their hometown of Philadelphia, and across the vast landscape of America.

 Barney Parks died on February 24, 2007.

 Ira Tucker Sr. died due to complications from heart disease on June 24, 2008, at the age of 83.
 The group continued with the lineup of William Bright, Lyndon Baines Jones, Carlton Lewis III, Torrey Nettles and Cornell McKnight, thereby preserving the legacy left by the original members.

 Twin brothers Troy & Roy Smith joined in 2015/2016.

 William Bright died on February 4, 2017.

 Howard Carroll died on October 17, 2017, at age 92 at an assisted living center in Philadelphia.

 Enoch Webster died on November 27, 2020.

 Lyndon Baines Jones died on February 17, 2021.

 Abraham Rice died on November 26, 2022.